jarokaz/mlops-on-gcp/workshops/ml-pipelines/README.md

 ### Enabling Cloud Services

-To enable uCAIP services follow the EAP onboarding process
+To enable and configure uCAIP services follow the EAP onboarding process

 *Instructions will be updated when the services enter Beta*